MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ---
-title: Create a custom prompt (preview)
+title: Create a custom prompt
 description: Learn how to create a custom prompt.
 author: phil-cmd
 contributors: